mduez/mduez.github.io/docs/Teaching/for-graduate-students.md

 I have since realized that one never entirely gets to the bottom of physics.
-The troubling sense of vague confusion still comes to me sometime, but I have learned to listen to it.
+The troubling sense of vague confusion still comes to me sometimes, but I have learned to listen to it.
 I have learned to treat it as a friend.
 Rather than a discouragement, it is an invitation to understand more deeply.